Biologics: Projects and Folders

 Force Usage of Naming Patterns for Consistency

 To maintain consistent naming, particularly when using container-specific naming prefixes, you may want to restrict users from entering their own names for entities.
-This requires that every type of entity have a naming pattern that can be used to generate unique names for them.
+Learn more here:

 Apply Naming Prefix